mattjw/scraps/Shapefiles, Geometry, Lookup (Python)/README.md

 This code solves these two problems.
 It combines shapefile shape geometry and records into a dictionary, and also builds a `shapely` object for the corresponding (multi-)polygon.

 See ``shapefile_tools.py` for usage.

+## Annotating geopoints

+Scenario: You have a CSV file where each row represents a geographic point, with some additional information on that location.
+For example, this might be a CSV file of Foursquare venues, including their venue name, ID, and longitude and latitude.
+You want to extend this CSV with some additional information about the region (ward, city, state, constituency, etc.) that each geopoint belongs to.
+E.g., annotate each Foursquare venue with some demographic information about the electoral ward it belongs to.

+This is implemented by `annotate_geopoints.py`.